aklump/visual_sitemap/documentation/source/states.md

 | All Members | `admin` | explicit | state is admin |
 | Delete | `admin` | inherited from _All Members_ | state is admin |
 | Contact | `affiliate member` | `*` expands to all, `!admin` removes admin | state is affiliate or member |

+## Custom Titles, etc for States

+You may indicate custom text by state by doing something like the following:

+        {
+            "title": "Sitemap",
+            "subtitle": "Visual Sitemap &bull; {{ \"now\"|date('F j, Y') }}",
+            "description": "",
+            "states": {
+                "anonymous": {
+                    "title": "Not Logged In",
+                    "description": "The site as it's experienced while not logged in."
+                },

+In this example the title will be _Not Logged In_ when the state is set to `anonymous`, otherwise it will be _Sitemap_.
+The description is also overridden.